dattalab/keypoint-moseq/README.md

 ## Installation

 - The first import of `keypoint_moseq` after installation can take a few minutes.
-Subsequent imports should be much faster.
 - To install on a Mac with an M1 chip, we recommend option 2 (conda environment installation).

 ### Option 1: Install using pip